Questforgegamespnw/corewright-builder/README.md

-Corewright Builder
+# Corewright Builder

 The Corewright Builder is a web-based interface designed to streamline the creation and management of customizable golems for Questforge games.
+This builder allows players to:

+Assemble golems
+Assign engines
+Apply infusions
-This builder allows players to assemble golems, assign engines, apply infusions, and generate detailed stat blocks for gameplay.
+Generate detailed stat blocks for gameplay

 It supports single golems, multiple golems, and fused golem modes, providing a flexible toolkit for both players and game masters.

 This repository contains the complete HTML, CSS, and JavaScript needed to run the builder locally or via GitHub Pages.
 All components use relative links for easy deployment and maintenance.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Features
+## Features

 Dynamic Assembly: Adjust level, Intelligence modifier, and engine type for your golem.